openTdataCH/poc_transportapi_over_odpch/README.md

 Important:

-- since it was not possible to implement sql or filter search, all possible results are queried with a limit of 4000 (the whole dienststelle_full. csv has 148555 entries).
+- lat/long queries: since it was not possible to implement sql or filter search, all possible results are queried with a limit of 4000 (the whole dienststelle_full. csv has at this moment (2023-04-22) 148555 entries).
 4000 was the maximum results before there was a server timeout.
-Unfortunately quereis with lat/long aren't functioning properly now therefore.
+Unfortunately queries with lat/long aren't functioning properly now therefore.
+- if you are looking for a BPUIC
 - type: not supported
 - transportations: not supported
 - limits: handles limits differently.
 Not according to time, but really n results.